TranThang-2804/dotfiles/README.md

 # Project Setup
+As an enthusiast on NeoVim, developer environment configuration, I created a framework that can easilly be used to setup a new machine with all the necessary tools and configurations.
+This project is based on NixOS and Home-Manager, which are the best tools for declarative system configuration and package management.

+This framework will make sure you will have the expected environment, tools, dotfiles configurations on any machines, OS, or architecture.
+(Except Windows, I'm sorry for that. :D - Be a man and use Arch Linux instead!)

 This project requires executing a setup script to configure the local machine environment.
 Please follow the instructions below based on your operating system.

 ## Project structure